scottbonline/sense/README.md

 ## Local Device Emulation
 The SenseLink class emulates the energy monitoring functionality of TP-Link Kasa HS110 Smart Plugs and allows you to report "custom" power usage to your Sense Home Energy Monitor.
-This requires enabling "TP-Link HS110/HS300 Smart Plug" in the Sense app
+This requires enabling "TP-Link HS110/HS300 Smart Plug" in the Sense app.

+Based off the work of https://github.com/cbpowell/SenseLink

 ### Contributors